aherbert/gdsc-smlm/docs/fitting_plugins.rst

     The preview mode does not support the additional options for interlaced or integrated frames (see :numref:`{name} <fitting_plugins:Additional Fitting Options>`).

+    The :numref:`{name} <fitting_plugins:Spot Finder (Preview)>` plugin allows an interactive view of the candidates that will be identified in an image using the configured spot filter; it supports changing the current image frame during the preview.

 .. index:: Interactive Results Table